Data storage and transfer¶

 For persistent storage of larger files, you can use the data filesystem (

-/data/<username>).
-It has a limit of 200 GB, but it is not backed up (as is the case also for the other storage).
+/data/$USER).
+It has a limit of 200 GB and it is not backed up (as is the case also for the other storage).
 This filesystem is also appropriate for software installations.
 For example, if you use Conda, you should consider changing the location of your

 .conda directory from the